-The subject application seeks approval for the detailed design, construction and operation of the North Tower.
+The subject application seeks approval for the detailed design, construction and operation of the South Tower.
 The proposal has been designed as a fully integrated station and OSD project that intends to be built and delivered as one development, in-time for the opening of Sydney Metro City and Southwest in 2024.
-This application seeks consent for the following:
+The application seeks consent for the following:

-- The design, construction and operation of a new 39 storey commercial OSD tower (plus rooftop plant) within the approved building envelope for the North Site, including office space and retail tenancies. - Physical connections between the OSD podium and the existing 50 Martin Place building, to enable the use of the North Site as one integrated building. - Vehicle loading areas within the basement levels. - Extension and augmentation of physical infrastructure / utilities as required. - Detailed design and delivery of 'interface areas' within both the approved station and Concept Proposal envelope that contain OSD-exclusive elements, such as end of trip facilities, office entries, office space and retail areas not associated with the rail infrastructure.
+- The design, construction and operation of a new 28 storey commercial OSD tower (plus rooftop plant) within the approved building envelope for the South Site, including office space and retail tenancies. - Vehicle loading within the basement levels. - Extension and augmentation of physical infrastructure / utilities as required. - Detailed design and delivery of 'interface areas' within both the approved station and Concept Proposal envelope that contain OSD-exclusive elements, such as office entries, office space and retail areas not associated with the rail infrastructure.